 The 4.5 inch Mk 8 gun was (and remains) a satisfactory but unremarkable shore bombardment and secondary anti-ship MCG (Medium Calibre Gun).
-However, the opportunity could have been taken to strike deals with other countries over 'weapon swaps'; e.g. acquiring the Italian 5 inch and 3 inch OTO Melara guns, or the French 100 mm, or the Swedish 120 mm Bofors, in return for Sea Wolf or Sea Dart systems.
+However, the opportunity could have been taken to strike deals with other countries over 'weapon swaps'; e.g. by acquiring the Italian 5 inch OTO Melara gun, or the French 100 mm, or the Swedish 120 mm Bofors, in return for Sea Wolf and/or Sea Dart systems.

 Proposal: that suitable foreign guns be acquired by exchange instead of developing the 4.5 inch Mk 8.
 Advantages:

 Cost of developing 4.5 inch Mk 8 avoided